benvonh/pid/README.md

 Controller<P<float>, P<float>>  pp; // error
 Controller<P<float>, D<double>> pd; // error

+// Controllers do not define a constructor
-// Controllers should be zero-initialised Controller<P<float>, I<float>, D<float>> pid{};
+// and should be zero-initialised
+Controller<P<float>, I<float>, D<float>> pid{};

 // Aliases are defined for convenience